ahmetalpbalkan/azurefile-dockervolumedriver/contrib/init/systemd/README.md

 0. Save the `.default` file to `/etc/default/azurefile-dockervolumedriver`
     + Copy the file: `cp azurefile-dockervolumedriver-0.2.1/contrib/init/systemd/azurefile-dockervolumedriver.default /etc/default/azurefile-dockervolumedriver`
 0. Edit `/etc/default/azurefile-dockervolumedriver` with your Azure Storage Account credentials.
-    + Edit in vi (or another editor): `vi /etc/default/azurefile-dockervolumedriver`
-    + Use ESC, :, x, ENTER to save an exit if you use vi
 0. Save the `.service` file to `/etc/systemd/system/azurefile-dockervolumedriver.service`
     + Make the requisite directories if they don't exist: `mkdir /etc/systemd && mkdir /etc/systemd/system`
     + Copy the relevant file: `cp azurefile-dockervolumedriver-0.2.1/contrib/init/systemd/azurefile-dockervolumedriver.service /etc/systemd/system/`